 Repairing Common Toilet Problems

 A few words that nobody ever wants to hear are "Honey, something is wrong with the toilet."
-That "something" could end up being a simple fix or a complete rebuild.
+That "something" could end up being anything from a simple fix to a complete rebuild.
 After learning how a toilet operates, troubleshooting becomes easy.
 Most repairs only take a few minutes to complete.
-With the proper tools, even the most difficult repair often takes less than an hour.
+In fact, with the proper tools, a complete tank rebuild often takes an experienced plumber or handyman less than an hour to complete.

 Toilet Seat Replacement